geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Sycamore Trees
 - Introduction to the "Why?"
 Game
-  - Introduction to the "Why?" game children play with the author.
+  - Introduction to the "Why?" game children play with John.
   - Explanation of the recursive questioning in the game.
 - Teenage Nihilism and the "What's Even the Point?"
 Game
-  - Author's use of the "Why?" game as a teenager.
+  - John's use of the "Why?" game as a teenager.
-  - Introduction to the "What's Even the Point?" game in the author's mind.
+  - Introduction to the "What's Even the Point?" game in John's mind.
-  - Author's embrace of nihilism and certainty about meaninglessness.
+  - John's embrace of nihilism and certainty about meaninglessness.
-- Author's Experience with the "What's Even the Point?"
+- John's Experience with the "What's Even the Point?"
 Game
   - Personal experience of feeling the "chill in the air" and playing the game.
-  - The author's struggle with finding purpose in actions and existence.
+  - John's struggle with finding purpose in actions and existence.
   - Disgust with his own attempts to find meaning and hope.
 - The Overwhelming Sensation of Despair
   - Experience of a blizzard-like blinding white light during the game.